JSalib5/Space-Apps-2019/README.md

 ## Where can you find our work?

-You can find a writeup of the competition and our work here: https://medium.com/@mustafa.khan670093/astrotech-developing-asteroid-detection-technology-for-the-csa-f24c1ba23eef

 The final video submission for national judging: https://www.youtube.com/watch?v=dkfggBqCmcA&feature=youtu.be.

 You can visit the website for AstroTech here: https://astrotech.netlify.com.

-You can find our code and links to other details about our submission here: https://github.com/MustafaKhan670093/Space-Apps-2019-Submission.

-The google slides used in our video can be found here: https://docs.google.com/presentation/d/1NdyAyRt2zKM-qh46nu629F2MSpAi3nr3nW546mrVuOc/edit?usp=sharing.

-This is a link to the Google Collab shown in the video: https://colab.research.google.com/drive/1lhj0k4c-Yar8UCknNvOu2pngMd6fkbTg.